SteveDoyle2/pyNastran/docs/html_docs/quick_start/test_bdf.rst

 read/write a BDF.
 Additionally, ``test_bdf`` is very useful when debugging bad decks.

+It'll crash when ``INCLUDE`` files aren't found.

+It'll crash if you have invalid types.
+It'll tell you the card, the field name and number as well.

+It'll crash if you have missing nodes, coordinate systems, elements, properties, materials, loads, optimization cards, etc.

+It'll crash if your TRIM card that's referenced in your Case Control is over/underdefined (by looking at the data on your AESTAT, AESURF, AELINK, AEPARM, SUPORT1, and SUPORT cards), but not if it's unused.

 Afterwards, you can then use a program like
 `Beyond Compare <http://scootersoftware.com/>`_ to see the differences.
 Most of the changes you'll see are related to positioning of cards,